Optimize

 To apply a filter:

-- Click the Add Filter button above the table.
+- Click Add Filter above the table.

-- Click the filter that you want to apply.
+- Click the filter to apply it.

-You can filter by the following Dimensions in CloudZero:
+You can filter by the following properties:

-- Region: The cloud region where the Recommendation’s resource is located.
+| Region | Cloud region where the resource is located. |

-- Resource Name: The resource name associated with the Recommendation.
+| Resource Name | Name of the resource associated with the Recommendation. |

-- Work Item: The Jira work item associated with the Recommendation.
+| Work Item | The Jira work item associated with the Recommendation.
+See Jira Integration for setup details. |

 If you would like to filter by additional CloudZero Dimensions, reach out to your FinOps Account Manager.